Lekeaka Oliver: Early life and insurgency

 With the outbreak of the Anglophone Crisis in September 2017, Oliver deserted his position in the army and joined the separatist side, being the first militant to attack military positions in the Southwest Region.
 A capable commander, he eventually became the most powerful warlord in the Lebialem Division.
 Owing partly to the topography of Lebialem, the division became a key battleground of the war, with the Cameroon Armed Forces facing a tough fight against the separatists there.
 As a result, Oliver became a prominent general on the separatist side as well as a prioritized target by Cameroon.
 Journal du Cameroun Nana Kamsukom journalist described him as the Cameroonian army's bête noire.
 His brother also joined the separatists as spokesperson and political coordinator.

 On December 31, 2018, Cameroon claimed to have killed Oliver.
 These reports were proven false when Oliver appeared in a video a week later.
 In August 2019, his mother and sister were arrested in Yaoundé.
 The authorities claimed that they had hidden away ransom money made by the Red Dragon militia from taking hostages.
 The lawyers claimed that they had lost contact with Oliver.
 The commander also stated that the government had imprisoned his best friend and his wife.
 Oliver's mother was released in November 20, while his sister was transferred to Kondengui Central Prison.

 On October 1, 2019, having chased out the traditional rulers of Lebialem, Oliver declared himself "Paramount Ruler" or "King" of Lebialem, and even posed for a photo dressed in clothing akin to that worn by local traditional rulers.
 This act caused outrage both among Cameroonian loyalists as well as other rebels, with one Ambazonian spokesman, Tapang Ivo Tanku, calling it an "excessive abuse of power and the rape of culture".
 Oliver's self-proclamation as monarch also prompted Cameroonian raids into the area to capture or kill him.
 While unsuccessful in finding Oliver, the raids led to casualties on both sides.
-When the Ambazonian leadership crisis erupted in the same year, Oliver's militia pleged loyalty to Samuel Ikome Sako's Interim Government.
+When the Ambazonian leadership crisis erupted in the same year, Oliver's militia pledged loyalty to Samuel Ikome Sako's Interim Government.
 At some point, Oliver rose to leader of the entire Ambazonia Self-Defence Council (by then better known as "Ambazonia Restoration Forces").
 At the peak of his power, the Red Dragon militia numbered hundreds of members.
 Oliver even presented his group as being the largest active separatist militia.
 The New Humanitarian researcher R. Maxwell Bone described him as the "main military asset" of the Sako loyalists.
 However, as conflicts among the rebels grew, Oliver was increasingly criticized by anti-Sako separatists such as the prominent activist Mark Bareta.